Did you know that it is estimated that SaaS businesses have a 20-30% loss in revenue due to operational efficiencies?

 Bring in a RevOps person/team to help manage and effect change to this potential revenue loss, and ensure their effectiveness is measured.
 But how?

-By now, and from many other articles I have written, I have clearly defined what RevOps is, it’s purpose and the responsibilities it carries.
+We have clearly defined what RevOps is, its purpose and the responsibilities it carries.
 This article is to focus on how and what gets measured to understand the department’s effectiveness.
-I am of the view that there are 4 critical metrics:
+There are four critical metrics:

 This is more commonly known as the Average Contract Value (ACV).
 Taking the pulse of a business and its current ACV is a metric to be very concerned with, as well as how to raise this.
 This is one of the first ways a business can increase its net profits.